richardhaslam/frackit/appl/example2/README.md

 auto constraintsOnBoundary = constraintsOnSelf;
 ```

 to create a new constraints object.
-Within the loop in which the entities are created
+Within the loop in which the entities are created,
 these constraints are enforced:

 ```cpp